 Avoid steam cleaners for any hardwood.
 This should only be used for tiles, vinyl, and linoleum.

-Give your hardwood floors the best clean and protection with our PolyCare Hardwood and Laminate Floor Cleaner.
+Give your hardwood floors the best cleaning and protection with our PolyCare® Hardwood and Laminate Floor Cleaner.
 This has been a leading product used by professional floor installers for the past 50 years.
-There are no harsh ingredients in it, so it won’t dull or degrade your floors.
-Order yours today at Rome Flooring.
+It’s made without harsh ingredients, meaning it won’t dull or degrade your floors.
+Reach out to us today at Rome Flooring to order yours.